Furkathertaha/Furkathertaha/README.md

 <br>
 <b> I see, therefore I think. <br> I think, therefore I am. <br> I am, therefore I see.  &emsp;&emsp;&emsp;&emsp; ------------------ <br> </b>
 <br>
 <b> Perception is all by which one's existence can be verified.
 Learn to appreciate wonderful things in the world!
-Lives are more fulfilled when starting to interact with the surroundings, whether physically or digitally.
+Lives are more fulfilled when starting to interact with surroundings, whether physically or digitally.
 Love others, love family, embrace what you like, and chase for what you want. </b>
 <br>
 <br>
 <br>